Data Pipeline

 Here is an example of a pipeline declaration:

-name: stock_prices
+name: pl-stock-prices

 nodes: